JAMstack

-Jamstack, previously stylized as JAMStack, is a web development architecture pattern and solution stack.
-The initialism "JAM" stands for JavaScript, API and Markup (generated by a static site generator) and was coined by Mathias Biilmann in 2015.
-The idea of combining the use of JavaScript, APIs, and markup together has existed since the beginnings of HTML5.
+JAMstack (also stylized as Jamstack) is a web development architecture pattern and solution stack.
+The acronym "JAM" stands for JavaScript, API and Markup (generated by a static site generator) and was coined by Mathias (Matt) Biilmann, CEO of Netlify, in 2015.
+The idea of combining the use of JavaScript, APIs and markup has existed since the beginnings of HTML5.

-In Jamstack websites, the application logic typically resides on the client side (for example, an embedded e-commerce checkout service that interacts with pre-rendered static content), without being tightly coupled to a backend server.
-Jamstack sites are usually served with a Git-based or headless CMS.
+In JAMstack websites, the application logic typically resides on the client side (for example, an embedded e-commerce checkout service that interacts with pre-rendered static content), without being tightly coupled to a backend server.
+JAMstack sites are usually served with a Git-based or headless CMS.